 When SSO is turned on, all members of your organization have to use SSO for login and registration purposes.
 However, admins can still log in via email and password.
 This means that if you make a mistake when configuring your single sign-on or your metadata expires, your admins will still be able to access Smartlook and fix any issues.

 Configuring Smartlook SAML for common identity providers

 Smartlook has an official Okta integration in the Okta Integration Network.
 Follow Okta's documentation on how to add this application to your organization.
 Using the official Smartlook application is the easiest way to use Smartlook SSO with Okta.

 Security Assertion Markup Language (SAML) 2.0 allows organizations to manage identities that their members use to log into services they need.
 This means that your organization has complete control of users' accounts and identities in your Smartlook organization.

 How SAML 2.0 works is displayed on the following diagram:

-In SAML the parties are known as identity provider, who manages the identities, and service provider, who provides service that users administrated by the identity provider consume.
-In our scenario you, or your authentication service, are the identity provider and Smartlook is the service provider.
+In SAML, the parties known as the identity provider, are those who manage the identities, and the service provider, are those who provide the service that users administrated by the identity provider consume.
+In our scenario, you, or your authentication service, are the identity provider and Smartlook is the service provider.

-As a user you must first request SSO login in Smartlook by pressing Company login button on Smartlook's login screen.
-This takes you to SSO login screen where you enter your company email address.
-Smartlook then matches this email to SSO configuration of your organization and redirects you to your company's login portal.
-After you log in the browser redirects you back to Smartlook which receives the authentication result from your identity provider and can use this to log the user into Smartlook as well.
-Since we know which organization you belong to we'll also automatically assign you to your Smartlook organization.
+As a user, you must first request SSO login in Smartlook by pressing the Company login button on Smartlook's login screen.
+This takes you to the SSO login screen, where you enter your company email address.
+Smartlook then matches this email to the SSO configuration of your organization and redirects you to your company's login portal.
+After you log in, the browser redirects you back to Smartlook which receives the authentication result from your identity provider and can use this to log the user into Smartlook as well.
+Since, we know which organization you belong to, we'll also automatically assign you to your Smartlook organization.